 - Now search “Chrome”

-- Here you will see “Clear Data” and “Clear Cache” option.
+- Here you will see the “Clear Data” and “Clear Cache” options.

 - Simply click on them one by one and check whether the problem is resolved or not